SomdattaNag/Security-Screening-System/README.md

 6. SMS Notification:
 If a threat is identified and threat_alarm is triggered, an SMS alert is sent to the concerned authorities.
 The message includes key details such as the individual's name, time of detection and Ip location of the individual.

+7. Call alert: If the threat is classified as major — with a confidence level exceeding 90% — a call alert is also triggered, ensuring immediate action in cases where the individual is almost certainly a known or wanted person.

 7. Logging Matched faces: if a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.
+Their data is also logged in a csv file for further legal verification process.

 8. Advanced data augmentation: Everytime an image is added, run the data augmentation.py script to add more diverse set images for each person.